NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 Make sure your code has started to run:
 ![It's working](/images/r_running.jpg)

-And then you can detatch with <Ctrl> <a> <d>.
+And then you can detatch with Ctrl a d.
+(Hold Ctrl then press a, then press d).
 You can open up another session, by doing steps 4-6 again.
 But don't be a jerk an use up all the processing power.

 # Part 7 Code is done and Cleanup.